What is a Bitcoin address? (illustrated)

-If you are new to Bitcoin and cryptocurrencies you are probably asking yourself this.
-“Do I have to register somewhere to get a Bitcoin address?” is a very normal question.
+If you are new to Bitcoin and cryptocurrencies you are probably asking yourself this: “Do I have to register somewhere to get a Bitcoin address?”
+This is a natural question.
 Every other service on the internet works this way: you sign-up to a service by giving your email.
 On Bitcoin, it’s not required.

 In my How does bitcoin work article I was picturing Bob sending money to Alice representing a transaction.
 The transaction contains a recipient address.
 What is it?

 In this article, I will tell you what a Bitcoin address and how it works!

 You can create a bitcoin address using a wallet program (actually most wallets will create multiple addresses to help keeping things quite anonymous).
 An address is a big number represented by letters and numbers.
 It is also called a public key.
 The wallet will generate these numbers.

 is one of my Bitcoin public address.
 You can even see whether I received money on it or not on the Bitcoin blockchain explorer: https://www.blockchain.com/btc/address/3CahdmxRvrCiZVZLMpFchbDMVsdLyu69uF

 This number is associated with another number you MUST keep secret.
 It’s called your secret key for a reason!
 This key is mathematically linked to your public key!

 This secret number allows you to create a third number (that’s a lot of numbers) that’s called a signature.
 The signature proves that you own the secret key without actually revealing it.

 This is very different from how credit/debit cards work.
 When you pay with a credit card you give your secret code to the payment terminal !
 With Bitcoin, your secret never leaves (and it shouldn’t) your wallet.
 The way Bitcoin procedes is far more secured than the one credit/debit cards work.

 It’s very handy that you can prove that you own a secret without having to reveal it, isn’t it?
 We will see why next!